Carmen Mikiver

 Carmen Mikiver (until 1989 Carmen Uibokant; born on 13 January 1964 in Tallinn) is an Estonian actress.

 In 1989 she graduated from Tallinn Pedagogical Institute in theatrical directing speciality (näitejuhtimise eriala).
 1987-1993 and 1996-1998 she worked at Estonian Drama Theatre.
 Since 2002 she is working at Endla Theatre.
-Besides theatrical roles she has also played on several films.
+Besides theatrical roles she has also played in several films.

 In 1989, she married actor Mikk Mikiver.
 The couple remained married until his death in 2006.